JamesLTaylor/QuantSA/pages/excel/CreateEquityModel.md

 * **volatilities** A single volatility for each share.
 * **divYields** A single continuous dividend yield rate for each equity.
 * **correlations** A square matrix of correlations between shares, the rows and columns must be in the same order as the shares were listed in shareCodes.
+* **rateForecastCurves** The floating rate forecast curves for all the rates that the products in the portfolio will need.

 <!--HUMAN EDIT START-->